 Each year on April 22nd, millions of people around the globe celebrate Earth Day to remind ourselves that we live in a precious and fragile environment.

 The international celebration originated with the modern environmental movement in 1970.
 At the time, environmental issues were not at the forefront of the public eye due to a lack of knowledge and concern over environmental issues and their impact on human health.
-When marine biologist and conservationist Rachel Carson wrote Silent Spring in 1962, she revealed several environmental issues plaguing society.
-The birth of Earth Day marked the beginnings of public awareness of the link between pollution and public health and concern for living organisms and the environment.
+The birth of Earth Day marks the beginnings of public awareness of the link between pollution and public health and concern for living organisms and the environment.

-In parallel to St. Louis Earth Day, distinguished festival happening in the heart of Forest Park over the course of an entire weekend, WashU adapted a longstanding tradition of celebrating Earth Day for a whole week.
-Coordinated by the Student Green Council (SGC), a variety of student groups, departments and individuals will be hosting a series of events during the week of March 26th.
+In conjunction with the distinguished St. Louis Earth Day festival in Forest Park, WashU continues its longstanding tradition of celebrating our planet for an entire week.
+Coordinated by the Student Green Council (SGC), student groups, departments and individuals will be hosting a series of events during the week of March 26th.
 All events are free and open to the public.

 Earth Week Events

 Monday March 26 at 11a at the DUC Edison Courtyard